Croatia–Serbia basketball rivalry: 2013 Spor Toto World Cup in Istanbul, Turkey

 On 23 August 2013, Serbia won over Croatia with an 88–71 score, in the first round of the Spor Toto World Cup in Istanbul, Turkey.
-The Dušan Ivković's team was much better for the most part of the interesting match.
-They gained a six-point lead at halftime, the Croats then tried to return to the match, but the Serbian players routinely secured a convincing victory with an excellent game in the last quarter.
-Success against a quality rival is a great encouragement for the Serbian team before participating in the EuroBasket 2013 in Slovenia, and the tournament in Istanbul is the last test before the continental competition.
-The most efficient in the winning team were captain Nenad Krstić with 19, Raško Katić with 18 and Nemanja Bjelica with 14 points, while Marko Tomas stood out in the Croatian team with 16 points.
+The Dušan Ivković's team was better for the most part of the match.
+They gained a six-point lead at halftime, the Croats then tried to return to the match, but the Serbian players routinely secured a victory in the last quarter.
+Success was encouraging for the Serbian team before participating in the EuroBasket 2013 in Slovenia, and the tournament in Istanbul is the last test before the continental competition.
+Key players were captain Nenad Krstić with 19, Raško Katić with 18 and Nemanja Bjelica with 14 points, while Marko Tomas in the Croatian team scored 16 points.